syler11/MS3-ProGroup-App/README.md

 Users will be able to create/update/delete new Group Profiles and New Reservations based on the Profiles.
 Users also able to see basic statistics and send email to the owner of the website.
 There are two type of users: user and admin.
-Users are able to create/update and delete profiles and reservations but not able to add new users.
+Users are able to create/update and delete profiles and reservations but not able to add new users or edit and delete existing users.
 Admin will be able to add new users.
-Login for admin: username: admin password:
-Login for user: username: nikolett password:
+Login for admin: username: admin password: code2545 Login for user: username: nikolett password: 12345678
 <br>

 **View the live site [here](https://progroup-app.herokuapp.com/)**